rmcminds/merdemicrobes/_posts/2023-07-27-trust-the-science.md

 Ahh.
 That's safe.

 Wait, what science?
-Or which scientists?
+Or which scientists?<!--more-->

 The majority?
 Who did the counting?
 How do I trust the people who tell me what the majority is?
 Does the majority include scientists who are experts in the wrong topic?